Mossberg 940 Pro Waterfowl Review | Tested vs. 930

 940 Pro Waterfowl Features

-The 940 Pro sold me easily on its features.
+The 940 Pro had some great features.
 Primarily that it was much more corrosion resistant inside and out with a self-draining stock.
 A big plus for a gun I will use to hunt in rain and on boats.
 I also liked the creature comforts like the improved loading port and larger more manageable charging handle and slide release.

 I didn’t care much about having camo on the stock, but it is a nice touch.
 The improved gas system was a biggie though.
 Mossberg re-engineered it to be able to fire 1500 shots between cleanings.
 Not that I would ever test that limit, but gone are the days where I have to wonder if the gas system needs cleaned between hunts to be reliable.